MAINTENANCE INSTRUCTIONS FOR SOLID WOOD, STEEL AND COPPER FURNITURE

 - Avoid contact of furniture with wet surfaces: wet floors, carpets, shower cabin walls, since wood can absorb water.

-Instruction for maintenance and using steel elements:
+Instructions for maintenance and use of powder-coated steel frame: